Skip to main content

 What is Cetirizine?

-Going by the full name cetirizine hydrochloride, cetirizine is an antihistamine medicine1 used to relieve allergy symptoms caused by hay fever and hives2.
-It’s also a non-drowsy antihistamine for most people1.
+Going by the full name cetirizine dihydrochloride, cetirizine is an antihistamine medicine used to relieve allergy symptoms caused by hay fever and hives.
+For most people, it’s a non-drowsy antihistamine.

-While cetirizine can be prescribed by your doctor, it’s also readily available over the counter as capsules, tablets, and liquid that you swallow1.
+While cetirizine tablets can be prescribed by your doctor, they’re also readily available over the counter as tablets, and liquid that you swallow.

-Let’s look at how cetirizine hydrochloride works in the body, and its importance in managing allergic reactions.
+Let’s look at how cetirizine dihydrochloride works in the body and its importance in managing allergic reactions.

-Cetirizine is used to relieve the symptoms of allergic reactions such as itchy eyes or nose, body itching, hives break out, runny nose, and watery eyes3.
+Cetirizine is used to relieve the symptoms of allergic reactions such as:

-Cetirizine relieves allergy symptoms by blocking histamine3, a natural substance in your body.
+Cetirizine dihydrochloride tablets relieve allergy symptoms by blocking histamine, a natural substance in your body.
 Histamine is usually released by the body when it detects something harmful, such as an infection.
-It can cause your skin to swell as your blood vessels expand to protect the body2.
+It can cause your skin to swell as your blood vessels expand to protect the body.

 For people with allergies, though, the body mistakes something harmless like dust or pollen as harmful, releasing histamine.
-This causes an unpleasant allergic reaction with accompanying symptoms2.
+This causes an unpleasant allergic reaction with accompanying symptoms.

-While cetirizine is effective at treating some allergy symptoms, it cannot prevent or treat a more serious allergic reaction, such as anaphylaxis3.
+While cetirizine is effective at treating some allergy symptoms, it cannot prevent or treat a more serious allergic reaction, such as anaphylaxis – where the body goes into shock.

 How to take over the counter cetirizine